Hernia Repair Surgery Cost and Hernia Repair Surgery Procedures Information

 Patients who do have health insurance will be responsible for paying their deductible, copay, and coinsurance amounts.
 The amount of each of these costs depends on your health plan.

-Your laparoscopic hernia repair surgery checklist
+Your hernia repair surgery checklist

-1. Review the total cost of your hernia repair surgery with your surgeon.
+1. Review the total cost of hernia repair surgery with your surgeon.
 Ask them to explain what each cost is for and keep a record.
 If you get a medical bill that’s higher than you expected, this information will come in handy.

 2. Ask your surgeon if they can perform the procedure in an outpatient setting.